Herbal Remedies for OCD

 5.)
 Omega-3 Fatty Acids

-One of the reasons we experience mental illness is because our bodies are lacking in essential vitamins and minerals.
-Many scientists believe that if we were to intake these essentials through supplements, we’d give our brain and body the chance to overcome these conditions.
+One of the reasons we experience mental illness is because our bodies lack essential vitamins and minerals.
+Many scientists believe that supplements of these vitamins give our brain and body the chance to overcome these conditions.

 Perhaps one of the most important missing ingredients is omega-3.
-This essential fatty acid is mostly found in fish and is a key ingredient in regulating a number of aspects of our health.
-Researchers have noted that most people with varying mental health issues usually lack the recommended amount of omega-3s in their diet. ¹³
+This essential fatty acid is mostly found in fish and is a key ingredient in regulating several aspects of our health.
+Researchers have noted that most people with varying mental health issues usually lack the recommended amount of omega-3 in their diet. ¹³

-While there’s currently no research looking into omega-3 deficiency and OCD, a number of studies have appeared confirming it can help with various anxiety disorders. ¹⁴
+While there’s currently no research looking into omega-3 deficiency and OCD, some studies suggest it can help with various anxiety disorders. ¹⁴

 6.)
 Magnesium

-Similar to omega-3s, another important ingredient often lacking in people with anxiety and stress is magnesium.
+Similar to omega-3s, people with anxiety and stress often lack magnesium.
 In fact, low levels of magnesium may also lead to fatigue, insomnia, depression, and headaches or muscle pain.
-Magnesium is an essential mineral as it helps to bind itself to calming receptors as well as regulating certain stress hormones, such as cortisol. ¹⁵
+Magnesium is an essential mineral that binds itself to calming receptors.
+It also regulates certain stress hormones, such as cortisol. ¹⁵

 While there are no studies linking low magnesium levels with OCD, there are a number that have found it to be a factor of anxiety.
 Since OCD is a type of anxiety, some scientists say magnesium can help here as well. ¹⁶ Most mental health professionals suggest you take between 400mg and 1200mg.